-The credit risk breakdown by region, by sector, secured/not secured and by regulatory risk weightings, as presented numerically in the tables of the following sections, is provided before deduction of the eligible collateral and in accordance with Swiss capital adequacy requirements, which are largely based on the international guidelines contained in the Basel Committee on Banking Supervision's Basel III Accord.
+The credit risk breakdown by region, by sector, secured/not secured and by regulatory risk weightings, as presented numerically in the tables of the following sections, is provided before deduction of the eligible collateral and in accordance with Swiss disclosure requirements (FINMA circular 2008/22), which are based on the international guidelines contained in the Basel Committee on Banking Supervision's Basel III Accord.
 Balance sheet and off-balance sheet positions exposed to credit risks are disclosed, with the exception of the following balance sheet positions, which include non-financial instruments: accrued income and prepaid expenses, deferred tax assets and other assets.